KaifenChang/FocusCut/README.md

 ## How to Use

-1. Click the FocusCut icon in the browser toolbar
+1. Click the FocusOverlay icon in the browser toolbar
 2. Select the type of element and color from the popup
 3. The element will be automatically added to the current page
 4. Drag to adjust element position, or use the handle in the bottom-right corner to resize